Guide to Choosing the Right Sinus Surgery Part III

 How the doctor removes the infected tissue depends on not only which four of the paranasal sinuses are inflamed, but also the extent of the inflammation and whether or not more than one of the four are infected.
 Whether the infection is bacterial or fungal is also important.
 Note that draining the sinuses after removing the blockage may require more extensive procedures if the infected sinus is too difficult to reach through the incision.

-Due to the invasive nature of traditional sinus surgery, it is often seen as a “last resort” behind a FESS procedure or an antibiotic course of treatment.
-However, an advantage of this type of surgery is that there are very few limits that modern surgeons experience when conducting this form of surgery.
-Traditional sinus surgery allows surgeons to operate on all paranasal sinuses, if necessary, as well as conduct more invasive procedures to help patients who suffer from more complicated and intricate conditions that are most often linked to their sinuses problems.
+Due to the invasive nature of traditional sinus surgery, it is often seen as a “last resort” behind failed medical managment and a FESS procedure.
+It is mainly used for tumor resection where access to the tumor in the sinuses is important to control the disease.
+Traditional sinus surgery allows surgeons to operate on all paranasal sinuses, if necessary, as well as conduct more invasive procedures to help patients who suffer from more complicated and intricate conditions.

 Specifically, patients who undergo this type of surgery experienced limited results with prescription medications and their chronic sinusitis persists.
 Traditional sinus surgery is also an option for patients who have already undergone a FESS operation, with failed results, or for patients who have experienced severe complications of sinusitis, such as:

-- The presence of persistent pus in a sinus;
+- The presence of a mucocele in a frontal sinus

 - A brain abscess